 Even though homogenization and depersonalization will be part of the Design Future, Silver believes that Craftsmanship will play a role in preventing that the living space will be created for a time period of 1-2 years, and not for a longer lifespan of interior fashion.
 In a way, Craftsmanship can help the Top Design Brands regain a sort of personality that’s losing force.

-♦ Discover All About Dom-A Casa Ricca & See The Highlights of Maison et Objet September 2019 ♦
+♦ Discover All About Dom-A Casa Ricca & get inspired by our Youtube ♦